joric/mitosis/README.md

 ### Arduino-nRF5 and BLEPeripheral libraries by Sandeep Mistry (nRF51 support)

 Adafruit nRF52 library doesn't support nRF51 modules such as YJ-14015 so you'd have to use [Arduino-nRF5 by Sandeep Mistry].
-I couldn't make it work with external UART but if you select BLE400 (adds -DUSE_LFXO) its built in USB works just fine.
+I couldn't make it work with external UART but if you select BLE400 (adds -DUSE_LFXO) its built in USB works just fine (pins RX-P05, TX-P06, CTS-P07, RTS-P12).
-This library uses softdevice s130 version 2.0.1 make sure you flash it first (Burn Bootloader works too if you put it there).
+This library uses softdevice s130 version 2.0.1 make sure you flash it first (you may use Burn bootloader from IDE if you put s130 softdevice there).

 * Arduino IDE with BLE400 setup: https://i.imgur.com/8dfPZFm.jpg
 * BLE400 wiring with ST-Link v2: https://i.imgur.com/A9QIN2j.jpg